Who is eligible for a non-domestic sexual assault personal protection order?

 A non-domestic sexual assault personal protection order (PPO) can be issued against someone who is not a family or household member who has committed sexual assault against you or threatened sexual assault against you.
 In addition, a minor may be eligible to apply against someone who gave him/her obscene material.
 (Note: If you have one of the domestic relationships described here, you would file for a domestic relationship PPO instead.)

-You may be eligible to file for a nondomestic sexual assault personal protection order if the respondent has done one of the following:
+You may be eligible to file for a non-domestic sexual assault personal protection order if any of the following are true:

-- previously been convicted of a sexual assault against you;*
+- s/he has been convicted of a sexual assault against you;1

-- previously been convicted of giving you (if you are a minor) obscene material;* or
+- s/he has previously been convicted of giving you (if you are a minor) obscene material;1 or

-- given you (and you are a minor) obscene material but has not been convicted of this crime.** (Note: Obscene material is defined as written material containing obscene language, or obscene prints, pictures, figures or descriptions tending to corrupt a child’s morals.
+- s/he has given you (if you are a minor) obscene material but has not been convicted for doing so.2 (Note: Obscene material is defined as written material containing obscene language, or obscene prints, pictures, figures or descriptions that could "corrupt a child’s morals."
 You can read the full definition on our MI Statutes page).

 1 MCL § 600.2950a(2)(a)